 When Should I Visit a Workers’ Comp Doctor?

 You should know that work-related injuries are not limited to injuries sustained from sudden accidents at work.
 They include any deterioration of your health and physical well-being over time due to your profession and line of work.
+Many workers’ compensation cases involve working in an environment with a negative impact on health.

 It is the job of your treating doctor to determine the extent of your work injury, establish its severity, and recommend medical treatment.
 The doctor also determines the amount of time you need to rest from work to promote full recovery.
 When you have seen a treating physician, you should proceed with your workers’ compensation claim to receive your benefits.